A Homeschooler’s Guide to High School Biology

 To provide a complete biology course, you should also include hands-on lab work.
 The following companies sell lab manuals and supply kits for homeschoolers:

 For quick links to many videos that go along with many science textbooks, see HippoCampus.

-Option B: Enroll your student in a local biology course
+2. Enroll your student in an in-person course

-More options are being offered to homeschoolers that provide science courses outside of the home.
-Students are taught by an expert and students have the benefit of peer interaction.
+More options are being offered to homeschoolers that provide science courses outside of the home, such as in homeschool co-ops, community colleges or school hybrid programs.
+Students are taught by an expert and have the benefit of peer interaction.
 Even though this option involves paying tuition and lab fees, parents may find it more cost effective than teaching a course themselves at home.
 These are often offered by the following:

 Public or Christian school hybrid programs